de86/personal-site/src/pages/data-structures-linked-lists/index.md

 }
 ```

 And that's it.
 A basic implementation of a linked list.
 You could add more to this if you wanted.
 You could add a length property that is properly updated when adding and removing nodes.
 You could also add specific methods to return the head and tail methods.
+These methods would be needed in a language like Java or C# where you would set the head and tail class variables to private to avoid accidental modification of these values.
 You can see the [full source code here](https://github.com/de86/datastructures/blob/master/LinkedList.js)

 ## Types Of Linked Lists
 There a few different types of linked lists I will briefly mention.

 ### Singly Linked Lists
 In singly linked lists each node contains a pointer to the next node.
 This is the example I have given above.
-Traversing backwards through a singly linked list is not very efficient and so singly linked lists are probably not the best choice if that's something you will need to.
+Traversing backwards through a singly linked list is not very efficient and so singly linked lists are probably not the best choice if that's something you know you will need to.

 ### Doubly Linked Lists
-Each node in a doubly linked list contains a pointer to the next node as well as the previous node.
+Each node in a doubly linked list contains a pointer to the previous node as well as the next node.
 This makes traversing through the list backwards and deleting the tail node much easier.
 A doubly linked list also contains a pointer to the tail node (The last item in the list).
-This makes replacing and adding the tail node trivially easy also.
+This makes replacing and adding the tail node trivially easy.

 ### Circular Linked Lists
 In a circular linked list the tail of the list contains a pointer to the head node of the list rather than a null pointer.
-In a circular doubly linked list the tail points to the head and the head also points back to the tail as all nodes point to their next and previous nodes
+In a circular doubly linked list the tail points to the head and the head also points back to the tail as all nodes point to their next and previous nodes.
+This means you could essentially loop over the entire list indefinitely very easily.

 ## Conclusion
-Linked lists are great if you don't know how large you need your collection of data to be at the time you create your list or if you know that the size of the list will change over time.
+Linked lists are great if you don't know how large you need your collection of data to be or if you know that the size of the list will change over time.
 It's also great if you know ahead of time that you will be doing lots of insertions and deletions of data items.

-It may not be the best choice if you need to do lots of searching for values as walking over the list takes O(n) time and will take longer as the list increases in size.
+It may not be the best choice if you need to do lots of searching for values as walking over the list takes O(n) time meaning it will take longer and longer as the list increases in size.

 ## Source Code
 Below is the javascript linked list class definition I have used in this post.
 You can also get the full source from Github [here](https://github.com/de86/datastructures/blob/master/LinkedList.js).